maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 The Power of CSS
 ----------------

 Adobe Photoshop is a graphic designers design tool.
-CSS and your browser are your design tools.
+CSS and your browser are a front-end developers design tools.
 There is quite a bit you can do with CSS, the question is what and how?

 Let's take another example from our View Thought project and answer this question.
 We start with raw content: